 Step 7: Take Another Practice Exam

-Once again, score your exam carefully, checking the explanation for every question you got wrong.
+Once again, score your practice test carefully, checking the explanation for every question you got wrong.
 See where you've grown, where you've stagnated, and where you've backslidden.
-Ask where you need to redouble your efforts and where you may be able to ease off a little.
+Figure out where you need to redouble your efforts and where you can ease off a little.

 Step 8: Adjust Your Study Plan Based on Your Progress

 Don't forget to still study areas of consistent strength—just brush them off periodically, though, rather than dwelling in your comfort zone.